-The outcomes achieved by the Siemens Healthineers customer described herein were achieved in the customer's unique setting.
-Since there is no "typical" hospital and many variables exist (eg, hospital size, case mix, level of IT adoption) there can be no guarantee that others will achieve the same results.
+The statements by Siemens Healthineers customers described herein are based on results that were achieved in the customer's unique setting.
+Since there is no "typical" hospital and many variables exist (e.g., hospital size, case mix, level of IT adoption), there can be no guarantee that other customers will achieve the same results.